prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 ###### Rule 291 - Exclusion from the proceedings

-1. If the Court considers that the conduct of a party ’s representative towards the Court, towards any judge of the Court or towards any member of the staff of the Registry is incompatible with the digni ty of the Court or with the requirements of the proper administration of justice, or that such representative uses his rights for purposes other than those for which they were granted, or that such representative is otherwise in breach of any code of c ondu ct adopted pursuant to Rule 290.2 it shall so inform the person concerned.
+1. If the Court considers that the conduct of a party 's representative towards the Court, towards any judge of the Court or towards any member of the staff of the Registry is incompatible with the digni ty of the Court or with the requirements of the proper administration of justice, or that such representative uses his rights for purposes other than those for which they were granted, or that such representative is otherwise in breach of any code of c ondu ct adopted pursuant to Rule 290.2 it shall so inform the person concerned.
 On the same grounds, the Court may at any time, after having given the person concerned an opportunity to be heard, exclude that person from the proceedings by way of order.
 That order shall have immediate effect.

-2. Where a party ’s representative is excluded from the proceedings, the proceedings shall be stayed for a period fixed by the presiding judge in order to enable the party concerned to appoint another representative.
+2. Where a party 's representative is excluded from the proceedings, the proceedings shall be stayed for a period fixed by the presiding judge in order to enable the party concerned to appoint another representative.

-###### Rule 292 - Patent attorneys ’ right of audience
+###### Rule 292 - Patent attorneys ' right of audience

 1. For the purposes of Article  48(4) of the Agreement, the term "patent attorneys" assisting a representative referred to in Article  48(1)  and/or (2)  of the Agreement shall mean persons meeting the requirement s of Rule 287.6 (b) or .7 and practising in a Contracting Member State .

-2. Such patent attorneys shall be allowed to speak at hearings of the Court at the discretion of the Court and subject to the representative’s responsibility to coordinate the presentation of a party’s case.
+2. Such patent attorneys shall be allowed to speak at hearings of the Court at the discretion of the Court and subject to the representative's responsibility to coordinate the presentation of a party's case.

 3. Rules 285 and 287 to 291 shall apply mutatis mu tandis .